 School-centred initial teacher training (SCITTs) must record apprentices on the DTTP.

-Use the steps below to register apprentices.
+Follow these steps to register apprentices.

 Go to ‘route’ field and select ‘postgraduate teaching apprentice route’.